 The stated mission of The Exploratorium, a brainchild of rogue physicist and educator Frank Oppenheimer is to change the way the world learns.
-Described as the most important science museum to open in the 20th century and characterized as a mad man’s penny arcade, scientific funhouse, and experimental lab rolled into one, the Exploratorium, today, is an out-of-this-world, 21st-century fun factory and learning laboratory!
+Described as the most important science museum to open in the 20th century and characterized as a mad man’s penny arcade, a scientific funhouse, and experimental lab rolled into one, the Exploratorium, today, is an out-of-this-world, 21st-century fun factory and learning laboratory!
 The groundbreaking nature of its more than 1000 interactive exhibits and self-identification as a center for informal learning has earned the Museum the great distinction of being recognized as a prototype for participatory museums the world over; come prepared to explore and experiment your way to an easier understanding of the amazing world we live in.

 Free Time to Explore